CanopyTax/canopytax.github.io/src/content/post/testing-in-production.md

 +++

 ### Testing in prod?
-What if you could load your application in production while overriding pieces of functionality to load directly from your local machine?
+As developers we typically run a local version of our application with fake data to preview the changes we're making as we develop before we deploy them to production.
+But what if you could run your app in production with pieces of it being loaded from your local machine?
+Then you could develop against real data and production.
+Also, you wouldn’t need to run the entire back-end stack while making only front-end changes.
 This can be done by building your app in a way in which functionality is resolved and loaded dynamically at runtime.
 Doing so allows you to test and develop in production by intercepting that runtime resolution.

 ### Run-time resolution
 When building a single-page application, usually JavaScript code is statically built into one or more bundles.
-Those bundles are added to page through traditional `script` tags:
+Those bundles are added to the page through traditional `script` tags:

 {{< gist 7b7e6d1ce415ca1833aac7985923be4b >}}